brenobaroni/brenobaroni/README.md

 ### Hi my name is Breno, your project can be mine too👋
-🔭 I’m currently working on C# .Net Core/Angular and ReactJS i am currenty studying NodeJS.
+🔭 I’m currently working on C# .Net Core/Angular and ReactJS and currenty studying NodeJS.

  <div>
   <a href="https://github.com/brenobaroni">